A Colorado River Overview:

 1922 Colorado River Compact

-In 1922, following a decade of unusually high precipitation, the seven basin states of the Colorado River drafted the Colorado River Compact.
-This agreement allocated 7.5 million acre-feet of water annually to the Upper Basin states and 7.5 million acre-feet annually to the Lower Basin states.
-Subsequently, a treaty allocated an additional 1.5 million acre-feet per year to Mexico.
+In 1922, following a decade of unusually high precipitation, the seven Basin States of the Colorado River drafted the Colorado River Compact.
+This agreement allocated 7.5 million acre-feet of water annually to the Upper Basin States and 7.5 million acre-feet annually to the Lower Basin States, as well as an additional 1 million acre-feet annually to the Lower Basin States to accommodate water in-flows that occur in the Lower Basin.
+Subsequently, a U.S.-Mexico treaty allocated an additional 1.5 million acre-feet per year to Mexico (see Mexico Treaty section).

 The Colorado River Compact holds the distinction of being the first interstate water compact in the United States.